Sikhote-Alin: Geography

 Sikhote-Alin is a temperate zone, though species typical of northern taiga (such as reindeer and the Ussuri brown bear) coexist with the Amur tiger, Amur leopard, and Asiatic black bear.
 The region holds very few wolves, due to competition with tigers.
 The longest-lived tree in the region is a millennium-old Japanese yew.
+It is the only known habitat of Sikhotealinia, the only living member of the beetle family Jurodidae, which have been described as the “most mysterious representatives of beetles” due to their uncertain placement within the group.

 Many tributaries of the Amur River lie within the range, including the Gur.

 The core zone can only be explored in a company of rangers.